Eddie Bevan

 Eddie Bevan (c.
-1925–1988) was a Canadian football player who played for the Hamilton Tiger-Cats.
+1925–1988) was a Canadian professional football player who played for the Hamilton Tiger-Cats.
 He won the Grey Cup with them in 1953.
 He previously served in World War II with the Royal Canadian Navy.
 After his football career, he was a firefighter and worked at a truck dealership.
 In 2012, he was named to the Hamilton Tiger-Cats All-Time Team.
 He died after an illness during the week of June 4, 1988.